 Banana Blueberry Smoothie

-This banana blueberry smoothie is as striking in color as it is in flavor.
-Made with blueberries, frozen banana, protein powder, yogurt, milk, and collagen, this refreshing smoothie is the perfect way to start your morning.
+This banana blueberry smoothie is as vibrant as it is delicious.
+Blended with juicy blueberries, frozen banana, protein powder, yogurt, milk, and collagen, it’s a refreshing and nourishing way to start your day.
+Smooth, creamy, and flavorful, it’s the perfect balance of taste and nutrition!

 When I’m in the mood for a protein-packed but light lunch, I will go for a flavorful, creamy smoothie like the one from this beautiful and delicious recipe.